 Since the early 80’s, Richard has been involved in the preservation of SP 745 and other historic railroad equipment.
 His mechanical expertise has provided many valuable contributions to LASTA.
-He currently servers as the President and Chief Operating Officer.

 Richard also currently serves as the director of the Louisiana Railway Heritage Trust

 Walt serves on the Board of Directors and often works with the media to bring public’s attention to our organization.
 In November 2017, he was elected as the President of LASTA.

 Walt has also serves on the Amtrak Customer Advisory Committee and is a member of the National Association of Railroad Passengers.

 Wayne is currently serving LASTA’s Treasurer and is employed by the USDA as an Information Technology Specialist.

 Erich passed away unexpectedly on June 11, 2013 at the age of 50.
 Born in Reno, Nevada, and raised in Piermont, New York, he eventually relocating to New Orleans.
 Erich was the Chief Mechanical Officer for LASTA and an avid rail fan.

 As a designer of geological, geophysical and oceanographic instrumentation, Erich worked for Columbia and Stanford Universities.
 His expertise employed him on projects on every continent, including multiple expeditions to Antarctica, and sailed with the Ocean Drilling Program and on the research vessels other organizations.